OMDoc/OMDoc.github.io/FAQ.md

 ## What is the road-map for further development in OMDoc?

 The development of OMDoc 2.0 has already begun, this will be a general (backwards-incompatible) overhaul of the document format, that will take all the experiences with OMDoc 1 into account and track all the developments of web standards since OMDoc 1.2.
-The development proceeds in steps; see the [Development Plan](../developmentplan) for an overview and [roadmap](https://trac.omdoc.org/OMDoc/roadmap) for a progress report in terms of TRAC tickets.
+The development proceeds in steps; see the [Development Plan](../about) for an overview and [roadmap](https://github.com/OMDoc/OMDoc/issues) for a progress report in terms of GitHub tickets.

 ## Is'nt OMDoc much too verbose?